Portland Progress

 Status: In Progress

-Update: Supported and participated in PACTS’s Transit Together and Gorham-Westbrook-Portland Rapid Flow Transit study.
-Supporting the rollout of transit signal priority, which will begin deployment in 2024 and complete by the end of 2024 or early 2025, on Forest Ave, Washington Ave, Congress Street, and Brighton Ave.
-Continue advocating for increased state funding for multimodal projects. (updated December 2023)
+- Supported and participated in PACTS’s Transit Together and Gorham-Westbrook-Portland Rapid Flow Transit Study (2022/2023).
+Supporting the rollout of transit signal priority, which began deployment in 2024 and is anticipated to be complete by early 2025 on Forest Ave, Washington Avenue, and portions of Congress Street and Brighton Avenue.
+Continue advocating for increased state funding for multimodal projects.

 Transformative potential: Equitable, regenerative, resilient